Our small bathroom tile ideas come in handy if you don't have much room to work with but want to create impact.

 What color tiles make a small bathroom look bigger?

 Did you know that certain color tiles can make a small bathroom look bigger?

 ‘The trick is to look for light-reflecting surfaces such as polished marble, glass and metallics.
 They will instantly make the bathroom appear larger.
 They’ll also look so glamorous and eye-catching that they’ll draw attention away from the size of the room,’ says Fired Earth’s creative director, Colin Roby-Welford.

-‘While gleaming white tiles are a failsafe choice, creating a spacious and airy feel, bolder colour can work really well, too.
+‘While gleaming white tiles are a failsafe choice, creating a spacious and airy feel, bolder colors can work really well, too.
 Iridescent, jewel-toned glass or shimmering metallic mosaics will enhance the impression of light in a compact bathroom, opening up the space.’

 ‘A subtle way of using wall-to-wall pattern in a compact space is to opt for patterned mosaics such as hexagons or scallops in pared-back palettes,’ suggests Roby-Welford.
-Restricting the use of strong patterned tiles to below dado height will also reduce their dominance, especially if you paint or tile the wall above in plain, pale colours.
+Restricting the use of strong patterned tiles to below dado height will also reduce their dominance, especially if you paint or tile the wall above in plain, pale colors.

 Fully tiling a small bathroom has its upsides and downsides.
 The upsides first: it will make the room incredibly practical.
 This is vital if ventilation is poor or if you have a shower or wet room, plus you can add plenty of texture, color and pattern with tile.
 The downsides: fully tiling a small bathroom can make it feel more enclosed and cold, plus it limits your choice of personalization, such as artwork that you might like to hang.

 Sign up to the Homes & Gardens newsletter

 Decor Ideas.
 Project Inspiration.
 Expert Advice.
 Delivered to your inbox.